-Turner Fleischer Architects Inc. completed a Sun and Shadow Study in support of the proposed development.
-The findings discovered that the shadowing impacts were generally minimal, with some shadowing impacts from the proposed development onto Steeles Avenue West in the morning hours during the spring and fall equinox and winter solstice.
-Some impacts were also present onto the adjacent commercial properties to the east during afternoons and evenings during the spring and fall equinox in addition to the winter solstice.
+Turner Fleischer Architects Inc. had undertaken a Sun and Shadow Study in support of the proposed development.
+The findings discovered that the shadowing impacts of the proposed development onto Steeles Avenue West will occur in the morning hours during the spring and fall equinox and winter solstice.
+The findings also discovered that a shadow will be cast onto the adjacent commercial and industrial properties to the east during afternoons and evenings during the spring and fall equinox in addition to the winter solstice.
+The findings also suggest that a shadow will be cast onto the residential subdivision to the north in the mornings of the spring and fall equinox.
+A shadow will be cast on the residential subdivision to the south during the afternoon of the spring equinox.